What is a Facelift?

 A facelift erases the most visible signs of aging on the lower two-thirds of your face.
 It removes loose and sagging skin from the area, tightening the underlying muscles and support structures to provide a more youthful and rejuvenated appearance; it may improve your self-image as well.
-Dr. Ruff, Dr. Ramineni, and Dr. Cohen perform facelift surgery in Washington, D.C. to their patients a naturally attractive appearance, without the “pulled look” or abnormal hairline and sideburns that some people develop after surgery.
+Dr. Ruff and Dr. Wang's facelift results are natural and don't have the “pulled look” or abnormal hairline and sideburns that some people develop after surgery.
 They also use specialized techniques and perioperative care to minimize any downtime.